 When you call, you get their sales team on the phone.
 The fact that a prospect called THEM to give them cash means they’ll sell you whatever you want (generally).
 Tell them you’re a photographer and you want to online PR, but you’re not interested in their ‘traditional’ packages.
 It might be a few hundred bucks, but the boost your site gets means you’ll get 10 new clients to the tune of $35k, then wasn’t the $600 investment worth it?

-SEO is hard and it’s only getting harder.
+SEO for photographers is hard and it’s only getting harder.
 If you can pull off everything I’ve done in this post, you’ll have people beating down the door to work with you.

 A better option is to hire a pro for a few thousand bucks and get a 10x return on your investment.
 That’s what Shane did when he hired me and now he has an extra $42k in his pocket.